SerialForBreakfast/TooScaryDidntStream/README.md

 - Tracks episodes and the movies they mention.
 - Queries streaming APIs (Watchmode + TMDB) to find current streaming availability.
 - Outputs a clean HTML page with posters, streaming providers, and episode groupings.
+- Features responsive design that works on desktop, tablet, and mobile devices.
 - Auto-updates via GitHub Actions and deploys with GitHub Pages.

+## Features

+- **Episode Organization**: Movies grouped by podcast episode
+- **Streaming Sources**: Shows where each movie is available to stream
+- **Movie Posters**: Real movie posters from TMDB (with fallback placeholders)
+- **Responsive Design**: Works on desktop, tablet, and mobile with adaptive poster sizes
+- **Search & Filter**: Find episodes and filter by streaming service
+- **Auto-updates**: Fresh streaming data via GitHub Actions

 ## Project Structure